What Is Fat?

 - Unsaturated Fats can help lower cholesterol

-Most saturated fats come from animal sources such as their meat, milk, cheese, and butter.
+Most saturated fats come from animal sources such as meat and dairy products.
 It should be known that saturated fat is remarkably unhealthy.
 It raises blood cholesterol levels which proposes an incredible risk to our health since this leads to cardiovascular disease.
 A typical American diet is packed with saturated fats, most of it comes from foods like hamburgers, pizzas, and the worst one of all CHEESE.
 Doctors recommend reducing your intake of saturated fats to no more than 7% of your daily calories.

 Example of meals high in saturated fat: